-The burden is then on creditors to take action to extract themselves from the stay.
+The burden falls to creditors to take action to extract themselves from the stay.

 The stay has its limits

 The list of exceptions is long and many of the excluded actions are very specific and technical.
 See 11 U.S.C.
 362(b).

 But there are some biggies there too among the exceptions.